 The Men’s Group would like to see the younger men in the church join us so that we could get to know each other better and do more things for God and His church.
-We meet every second Saturday and fourth Tuesday of the month at 8:00 a.m. in the Fellowship Hall.
+We meet every third Saturday of the month at 8:00 a.m. in the Fellowship Hall.
 Contact Gordan Rea at (618) 591-8281 if you have questions.
 All men are invited!
 Hope to see you there!

 Just can’t say enough about the “kids capes of courage” outreach!

 Just recently 7 capes were mailed to a family of seven children after the sudden loss of their father.
 Many have been given to hospitals, and individuals.

 The Moms & Tots meet every 2nd and 4th Friday.
 The moms usually make a craft and share Christian fellowship while the tots are being cared for by our volunteers.
 If you would like to help, please contact Joyce Tracy at 876-2567.

 Each Fifth Sunday of the month we will have just one combined Worship Service at 10:00 a.m.!
 The idea is to fellowship together at least 4 times a year.